-Adoration begins at 9:00 am and continues until 7:00 pm Monday through Friday (9:00 am until 5:30 pm on Thursdays).
-There is always a need for more parishioners to sign up for an hour (or half hour) before the Blessed Sacrament.
+Adoration begins at 9:00 am and continues until 6:00 pm Monday through Friday (through December 4, 2023), and 9:00 am until 6:00 pm Tuesday through Friday. (beginning December 5, 2023) There is always a need for more parishioners to sign up for an hour (or half hour) before the Blessed Sacrament.

 The group meets the second Wednesday of each month at 1:00 pm in the Church.
 We pray for special needs and requests for individuals,